 So what exactly does a digital librarian do?

 There are many different specialized disciplines within the library field.
 The core goal of all is the same: find a way to help people get the information they need.
 Library and Information Science analyzes the way that people seek out information.
 Then organizes these ideas to build and adapt systems that connect them to new information.

 Each of our Asset Management team members has a Masters Degree in Library and Information Science in addition to his or her undergraduate degree.
 These team members spend, on average, about two additional years studying to get this degree.

-Whether it’s loaded bookshelves, terabytes of video, or table after table of data, people who study and practice Library and Information Science work to organize and present these resources in a way that makes them as widely accessible as possible to users.
+Whether it’s loaded bookshelves, terabytes of video, or table after table of data, it should be easily available.
+People who study and practice Library and Information Science organize and present these resources to make them as accessible as possible to users.